Dr Andrew Mayers

 I am working on a series of projects focusing on child and family mental health.
 Together with education professionals, mental health service providers and local charities, we are looking at how we can evaluate, and improve upon, existing work in Dorset.
 Our partners include Bournemouth Borough Council, Child and Adolescent Mental Health Services (CAMHS), and Barnardo's.

 In one project, we are looking at ways to tackle behavioural, emotional and social difficulties in young people.
-I am working with Future Roots (who operate a care farm project in north Dorset) where young people with a range of challenging behaviours,are referred.
-This work is being conducted through a 3-year PhD project.
+We have just completed some work with Future Roots (who operate a care farm project in north Dorset) where young people with a range of challenging behaviours,are referred.
+This work was conducted through a (now completed) 3-year PhD project.
+I was the lead supervisor on that